First 3D reconstruction of a blast furnace using muography: Application to a blast furnace

 A blast furnace is considered to be in operation when air is injected into it, measured by the value of the so-called blast pressure.
 At standstill, the density in the blast furnace is greater and the interior "column" is tighter.
 In addition, as the blast pressure increases, fine particles of sinter take the place of gas and the density in the BF increases.
 Furthermore, a high coke fraction in the cohesive zone means that the associated density is lower than usual.
 Several parameters can therefore affect the muon flux by changing the density inside: the fraction of fine particles, the blast furnace stop and the addition of coke.

-We performed multivariate linear fits (with external and internal parameters) on the relative muon flux and evaluated the adequacy of our fits with the Pearson linear coefficient of determination.
-The pressure appears to be the dominant parameter.
-Moreover, in October 2021, during the high pressure period, the coke rate in the cohesive zone seems to be well correlated with the pressure corrected muon flux.
-We found \textbf{$\gamma_{CR}$=-0.013} ($\pm 1\%$) with a correlation coefficient of 0.76.
+We performed multivariate linear fits (with external : pressure $P$ and temperature $T$ and internal parameters : coke rate estimate at the cohesive zone $CR$ and blast pressure $BP$) on the relative muon flux and evaluated the adequacy of our fits with the Pearson linear coefficient of determination.
+Results are presented in table \ref{coef_pearson}.
+The pressure appears to be the dominant parameter and Pearson coefficients don't change a lot by adding more variables.

+Moreover, in October 2021, during a high pressure period ( $\geq$1020 mbar), the coke rate in the cohesive zone seems to be well correlated with the pressure corrected muon flux (see figure \ref{cokeratefit}).
+We found $\gamma_{CR}$=-0.013 ($\pm 1\%$) with a correlation coefficient of 0.76.
 This means that when the coke rate is high, the blast furnace is stopped and the material goes down, as well as the cohesive zone, so the density in the blast furnace increases and the measured muon flux behind it decreases.

 After solving the direct problem we reconstruct the 3D-average-density model of the blast furnace by using the measured flux (corrected from parameters that affect it).
-Markov chain Monte Carlo method discribed in subsection \ref{inv_probl} is used.
+The Markov chain Monte Carlo method described in subsection \ref{inv_probl} is used.